Campaign Monitor Review (2017) - In Depth Guide to a Leading E-marketing Solution

 - Support is email only on all but the most expensive plans.

 - Although not exactly a ‘con’ (well, depending on how you read the word!), its white labelling option is rather sneaky – an affiliate program would be a fairer way to reward people for referrals.

 Alternatives to Campaign Monitor

 For me, there are three obvious alternatives to Campaign Monitor: Getresponse, Aweber and Mailchimp.
-Whilst their templates are not as attractive as Campaign Monitor's, and their interfaces not as slick, all are pretty straightforward to use, come with a similar feature set, and crucially are much cheaper.
+Whilst their templates are not as attractive as Campaign Monitor's, and their interfaces not as slick, all are pretty straightforward to use, come with a similar if not more comprehensive feature set, and crucially are much cheaper.